Automating Inference of Binary Microlensing Events with Neural Density Estimation: Method

 We train a conditional NDE $\hat{p}_{\phi}(\vect{\theta}|\vect{x})$ to approximate the true posterior $p(\vect{\theta}|\vect{x})$, where $\vect{\theta}$ denotes physical parameters and $\vect{x}$ denotes the summary vector of the light curve $x\in \mathbb{R}^{\rm N}$ with N measurements.
 The objective is to minimize the Kullback–Leibler (KL) divergence between the two distributions:

-The NDE is therefore trained with ``maximum likelihood''\footnote{In the context of machine learning literature, the microlensing parameters $\theta$ are regarded as ``data'' rather than latent variables and thus the use of terminology ``maximum likelihood'' instead of ``maximum posterior.''} on a training set with physical parameters drawn from the prior ($p(\theta)$) and light-curves drawn from the likelihood, which is the Poisson measurement noise model (which becomes Gaussian in the large photon count limit) on top of the noise-free microlensing light curve $f(\theta)$ (in units of detector count):
+The NDE is therefore trained with ``maximum likelihood''\footnote{In the context of machine learning literature, the microlensing parameters $\theta$ are regarded as ``data'' rather than latent variables and thus the use of terminology ``maximum likelihood'' instead of ``maximum posterior.''} on a training set with physical parameters drawn from the prior ($p(\theta)$) and light-curves drawn from the likelihood, which is the Gaussian measurement noise model\footnote{The Poisson ``photon-counting'' noise is essentially Gaussian because $N_{\rm photon} \gg 1$} on top of the noise-free microlensing light curve $f(\theta)$ (in units of detector count):

 The noise-free light-curve, in turn, is determined by the baseline \textit{source} flux ($F_{source}$), the magnification time-series produced by the microlensing physical forward model ($A(\theta)$), and the constant \textit{blend} flux, which is the flux from the \textit{lens} star and any other star that are unresolved from the source star:$f(\theta)=A(\theta)\cdot F_{\rm source}+F_{\rm blend}$.
 While this methodology fits perfectly into a class of problem called likelihood-free inference (LFI), we have decided not to adapt this terminology to avoid implications that may be confusing.
 LFI has been developed primarily to tackle intractable or inaccessible likelihoods in the case of stochastic physical forward models \cite{cranmer_frontier_2020}.
-In our case, the physical forward model is deterministic and the likelihood is a simple Gaussian.
+In our case, the physical forward model is deterministic and the noise realization is a simple Gaussian.

 We use a 20-block Masked Autoregressive Flow (MAF) \cite{papamakarios_masked_2017} for $\hat{p}(\theta|\vect{x})$, and a ResNet-GRU network to extract features ($\vect{x}$) from the light curve.
 In short, conditioned on light-curve features, the MAF transforms a base distribution into the target distribution of the parameter posterior.
 Each block of the MAF (which is a ``MADE'' \cite{germain_made_2015}) adapts a fixed ordering of the dimensions and applies affine transformations iteratively for each dimension, subject to the autoregressive condition.
 We adopt random orderings for each of the 20 block to maximize network expressibility.
 As binary microlensing often exhibit degenerate, multi-modal solutions, we use a mixture of eight Gaussians for each dimension of the base distribution.
 The ResNet-GRU network is comprised of a 18-layer 1D ResNet \cite{he_deep_2016} and a 2-layer GRU \cite{cho_learning_2014}.
 Each layer of the ResNet consists of two convolutions and a residual connection.
 A \texttt{MaxPool} layer is applied in between every two ResNet layers, where the sequence length is reduced by half and the feature dimension doubled.
 The output feature map is then fed to the GRU network where the output feature vector is used as the conditional input to the MAF.